 Vasectomy reversals can be performed successfully 20+ years after your vasectomy.
 However, the rate of success may be lower for someone who had a vasectomy 20 years ago than for someone who had a vasectomy one to 15 years ago.
-Mr Harriss’ latest audit shows that you would have an 84% chance of success after 19 – 20 years and a 98% chance of success within the first three and a half years.
+Mr Harriss’ latest audit shows that you would have an 80% chance of success after 19 – 20 years and a 98% chance of success within the first seven years if you are aged 30 or under.

 2) Does age matter?

 Quite simply, no. There is no relationship between age and patency.
 There is, however, a correlation between how long it has been since your vasectomy and the success rate of the reversal.